Nashville-Chattanooga & St. Louis Railroad

 New York & Jamaica Railroad

-Superb block lettering and great carmel patina.
+Nice stamp marks and patina.
+Dents look larger in pics.
 Gobbled up by the Long Island R.R. in 1860.
+A rare 1!

 History